Helekin/wp-01-easy-school/README.md

 ## About The Project

-In this project you will find the complete exercise corresponding to section 5 of the Udemy course of the user and instructor José Andrés Montoya called "Mega Curso de Wordpress de Cero a Maestro, (last updated September 2023)"
+This project is a comprehensive exercise corresponding to section 5 of the Udemy course "Mega Curso de Wordpress de Cero a Maestro" by José Andrés Montoya (last updated September 2023).

 - [Udemy Instructor](https://www.udemy.com/user/render2web/)
 - [Udemy Course](https://www.udemy.com/course/mega-curso-de-wordpress-de-cero-a-maestro/)